Compound Libraries Available for High-Throughput Screening (HTS) in the Stanford HTSKC

 - ChemDiv Kinase (10K) (Mitotic Kinase targeted library info, Tyrosine Kinase targeted library info).

 - ChemDiv Sag/Hedgehog library (3300)

-- All Enamine libraries are only available to Stanford Researchers
+- Covalent libraries (only available to Stanford Researchers)

 - Enamine Cysteine focused Covalent fragments (3200)

 - Enamine Serine Hydrolase (12,160)

 - Enamine Covlaent fragments Chloroacetamides (1360)

 For assay validation, smaller screens, and drug repurposing screens we have libraries of known modulators/FDA approved drugs including;